threefoldtech/js-sdk/docs/vdc/vdc_grid_requirement.md

 - Nodes with IPv6 interface and HDD disks

     These nodes will be used to deploy ZDBs that used as storage nodes.

-- Gateway
-    This gateway will be used for create subdomains for VDC Dashboards. [create a gateway?](https://github.com/threefoldtech/tfgateway/blob/master/README.md)

 **Important Notes:**